khawarizmus/hijri-week-calendar-proposal/content.typ

 Usage of 'islamic' and 'islamic-rgsa' calendars from ICU is not recommended for any application not only when using the HWC, until such time the ICU implementation has been fixed.

-= Structural elements of Hijri Week calendar
+= Structural Elements of the Hijri Week Calendar

 The following sections defines the structural elements and foundational constructs of the Hijri week calendar.
 This calendar system, is comprised of various components and rules that collectively define its operational framework.